pak3nuh/hollywood/doc/Processor.md

 #### Suspend everywhere

 All methods of an actor must be **suspendable**.
-This is because an actor will work with mailboxes, serialization, possibly network and those are inheritably async in nature.
+This is because an actor will work with mailboxes, serialization, possibly network, and those are inheritably async in nature.

 This should be expected because actor communication is message based and the actor model gives the guarantee that only one message is processed at any time.